cflagg/kaggle_collab/README.md

 2. Sub-folders divided by content:
   * Data
   * Scripts
-  * Note
+  * Notes
   * Relevant Literature
   * etc.

 # Collaboration
-* Express and organize thoughts in the "Issues" section of the GitHub page
+* Express and organize thoughts in the "Issues" section of the GitHub page (i.e. "I will reshape the data and run a Random Forest", "I will try out Frank Harrell's logistic regression approach" etc.)
-* Use the Wiki for sharing knowledge and thoughts that spans across potential projects (i.e. dplyr::%>% does this)
+* Use the Wiki for sharing knowledge and thoughts that span across potential projects (i.e. dplyr::%>% does this)
 * Try to use Markdown whenever possible